clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 ## Layouts

-Any Widget with at least one child must have a Layout Callback.
 Unlike other Callbacks though, we don't require the user to write these specific ones - I am fairly certain that we will be able to provdide most Layout Callbacks that are needed to build any reasonable UI.
 Of course, a user should be able to write a new Layout implementation, but I think that is something of an advanced thing that should not really be necessary at all.

 One problem that I see is that Layouts cannot be pure functions, because some Layouts will require different data than others.
 And unlike other Operations, we need to access this data from the outside.
 For example: is a FlexLayout wrapping?
 It certainly does not make sense for all Layouts to have an `is_wrapping` field.